-Although the complete propagation grid was used for the FPE simulations in Rino and Carrano [2], [3], SSPDE and OHE applications require significantly more computation.

-A smaller truncated propagation space is used.
-The upper frame of Figure 2 shows the FPE field intensity for beam propagation into a refracting Chapman layer.
-A ray trace initiated at the 20 km source height with the measured beam direction is overlaid (white).
+Although the complete propagation grid was used for the FPE simulations in Rino and Carrano [3], [4], SSPDE and OHE applications require significantly more computation.
+Consequently, a truncate propagation space was used.
+The upper frame of For reference, Figure 2 shows the FPE field intensity for beam propagation into a refracting Chapman layer.
+A ray initiated at the 20 km source height along the measured beam peak direction is overlaid (white).
 The lower frame shows the spectral intensity with the ray trace direction overlaid.
-As consistently observed with FPE propagation in highly refractive environments, the FPE solution under estimates refraction.
-However, without the ray trace for comparison the error might not be noticed.
 The upper frame in Figure (3) shows the total intensity of the FPE field, which is invariant as long as the field is confined to the propagation space.
 The loss at the surface reflection is caused by the shift-map implementation of the boundary variation.
 The lower frame shows the spectral domain peak intensity with the ray direction overlaid, which varies in response to induced waveform variations.
+For a concentrated beam we expect the trajectory of the peak intensity to coincide with the ray launched along the ray direction.
+However, as consistently observed, FPE propagation in highly refractive environments under estimates refraction.
+Without the ray trace for comparison the error might not be noticed.